ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-to evaluate alternative approaches to deal with potentially varying natural mortality [@johnson2013], the importance of composition data [@ono2013], and retrospective patterns in stock assessment models.
+to evaluate alternative approaches to deal with potentially varying natural mortality [@johnson2013], the importance of composition data [@ono2013], and retrospective patterns in stock-assessment models.
 Along with those studies,
 ss3sim makes many relevant research opportunities easily approachable.
 Below we outline some examples.